Cranford (TV series): Episode guide

 The ladies of Cranford learn about Miss Matty's financial distress and secretly contribute to her welfare, with the sudden influx of cash explained as being due to the discovery of an error in the bank's bookkeeping.
 Miss Matty opens a shop selling tea in her parlour.
-Her maid, Martha, marries Jem Hearne and the newlyweds lodge with Miss Matty.
+Her maid Martha marries Jem Hearne, and the newlyweds lodge with Miss Matty.

 Mr. Carter discovers that Lady Ludlow mortgaged the Hanbury estate to meet her son's financial demands, even though she may not have the resources to keep up the repayments.

 Despite Dr Harrison's protestations of innocence, Dr Morgan advises him to leave Cranford, since patients will no longer see him.
-Mary Smith helps by confronting Dr Marshland about his mischief with the valentines and they begin to sort out the misunderstandings that have led to Dr Harrison's predicament.
+Mary Smith helps by confronting Dr Marshland about his mischief with the valentine cards and they begin to sort out the misunderstandings that have led to Dr Harrison's predicament.
 The doctor and Sophy are reconciled when he saves her from a potentially fatal attack of typhoid.